UberGuidoZ/Flipper/Wifi_DevBoard/ReadMe.md

 - Use the MarauderOTA firmware to flash the Marauder Flipper bin over WiFi

 The first step in the wiki documentation [starts here](https://github.com/justcallmekoko/ESP32Marauder/wiki/flipper-zerowhile).<br>
-(Then you should have the necessary links to the follow on documentation to get the firmware installed)
+(Then you should have the necessary links to the follow on documentation to get the firmware installed.)

+ESP32-S2 is the correct board if you are installing on the Flipper WiFi Dev Board. <br>
+If you are using the Marauder OTA method, you shouldn't have to install any libraries. <br>
+The only other thing you should have to install is the boards for the ESP32 in the Arduino IDE and the drivers for the ESP32-S2.

 ALSO worth mentioning...